-Weakness and hair loss
+1. Weakness and hair loss

 Hypothyroidism can cause different types of problems related to your hair.
 The most common is thinning hair, split ends, hair loss, and dryness.

 If you’ve always had a healthy hair and suddenly one of these problems appears, pay attention to any other symptoms.
-Don’t be overly concerned if this is the only thing you notice.

-Changes in your diet and lifestyle can also affect how your hair grows and looks.
+However, don’t be overly concerned if this is the only thing you notice.
+Since changes in your diet and lifestyle can also affect how your hair grows and looks.

-Constantly feeling cold
+2. Constantly feeling cold

 What you’re experiencing is an intolerance to cold.
 The difference between this and actual hypersensitivity to cold temperatures is the presence of a deep pain in your bones.

 However, before you worry about feeling cold, figure out whether or not it’s an issue with the climate around you.
 If you’ve recently moved, you might experience some discomfort as you adjust to the new weather.